etabari/PorthoMCL/MANUAL.md

 porthomclSplitFasta.py -i samlple/2.filteredFasta/goodProteins.fasta  -o sample/3.blastquery
 ```

-The output files of the makeblastdb is copied to samlple/3.blastquery
+The output files of the makeblastdb is created in samlple/3.blastquery

 #### 3.3 Run blasts